w4hf/Expector/README.md

 ### 1. Install collections

 Email notifications need `community.general`.
-Install it next to the playbook and point Ansible at that path:
+Webhook notifications use `ansible.builtin.uri` (no extra collection).
+Install the collection next to the playbook and point Ansible at that path:

 ```bash
 ansible-galaxy collection install -r requirements.yml -p collections